Nanahawaw/ecommerce-microservice/README.md

   `completed`/`failed` after.
 If the process crashes in between, that order stays `pending` forever with nothing to sweep it — there's no background job to reconcile orders against payment-service's state.
-- **No graceful drain on shutdown beyond closing the DB/AMQP connections** — in-flight requests aren't drained before a service exits.
 - **Payment-service is intentionally not a real payment integration** — per the assignment, it simulates success/failure with `Math.random()` against `PAYMENT_FAILURE_RATE` rather than calling out to a payment provider.